islemaster/good-enough-golfers/README.md

 ## FAQ

+**Where can I find _real_ solutions to this problem?**

+For a far more rigorous take on generating balanced breakout groups, I recommend you take a look at the work of Alice Miller at University of Glasgow: [Breakout Group Allocation Schedules and Social Golfer Problem with Adjacent Group Sizes](https://www.mdpi.com/2073-8994/13/1/13) (2020).
+Their [online tool](http://breakoutroom.pythonanywhere.com/allocate/#) provides zero-conflict solutions for many configurations.

 **What does the conflict score indicate?**

 The conflict score is a made-up internal score used to compare candidate solutions while running the genetic algorithm.
 I've been meaning to replace it with a human-friendly "conflict count" in the UI.
 Here's how the score is currently calculated: